 It’s only fitting that pumpkin spice is most prominent during the Halloween season, especially since it lurks around and pops up everywhere like a villain in a horror film.
 Pumpkin spice can be found virtually anywhere come fall: candles, hand soaps, candy, and, of course, the OG Starbucks drink.
 If it's possible to pumpkin spice it, chances are the fall-ready version already exists.

-But while we’d be lying if we said that this obsession didn’t feel a little tired, there’s a PSL-inspired hair trend that sweeping Instagram that we can actually get behind.
-After all, warm, cinnamon-tinged locks are a classic look that feel particularly fresh—no matter the weather outside.
+But while we’d be lying if we said that this obsession didn’t feel a little tired, there’s a PSL-inspired hair trend sweeping Instagram that we can actually get behind.
+The warm, spicy tones of this color (and its sister seasonal color, gingersnap) create a classic look that feels particularly fresh—no matter the weather outside.

 Maintenance Level: High.
 These tones fade fastest, so it’s important to show yours some TLC with a color-saving shampoo.
-(Davines’s Alchemic Red, $27, is top-notch.)
+(Davines’s Alchemic Red ($27) is top-notch.)

 Similar Shades: Gingersnap, cinnamon, auburn, copper

 Price: $10-$30 for store-bought dye, $50-$200 at the salon

 Even if the words pumpkin spice are cause for hesitation, give this look a gander with 14 of our favorite examples of pumpkin spice hair, below.
 (Psst: It’s even model-approved.)